plainoldcheese/YourTube/README.md

 ## todo

-[] make script a command line tool that can take input from anywhere and with any file name [] add ability to choose number of listings per channel [] add ability to input channel urls (as comma separated list) [x] add more comments
+- make script a command line tool that can take input from anywhere and with any file name
-[x] give script output to a file
-[x] improve output file (less convoluted method), ✔ made file more modular by separating it into functions that can write a txt andhtml file
-[x] fetch thumbnails
+- add ability to choose number of listings per channel
+- add ability to input channel urls (as comma separated list)